 It takes some practice to catch yourself during a reaction.
 Because reactions are unconscious.
 They take place at a deeper level, where your boundaries are.
 But after a few times of catching yourself, it gets easier.

 The other method of discovering your boundaries is to ask yourself:

 What is something I will not accept in my life?

 You’ll find some really strong boundaries there.
-They will be the 10 foot thick castle walls that are impenetrable.
+They will be the 10-foot thick castle walls that are impenetrable.

 For me, I will not accept ever standing in line at a soup kitchen again.
 Whether that happens again or not doesn’t matter, but because I have a boundary set, all my behavior has that boundary at its foundation.
 It’s a driver, and motivator for me.
-And it serves me well.
+It serves me well.

 Another question you can ask yourself is (well it’s more of a statement):